danishzayan/YourQuotes-App/README.md

 <hr>
 <p align="center">
-  Show some :heart: by starring the repository.
+  Made in :heart: INDIA and ⭐ Staring the repo.
 </p>